Full CItizenship = Statehood

 Fugitive slave, abolitionist, civil rights activist, suffragist, writer-publisher, presidential adviser, ambassador and DC resident Frederick Douglass defined "complete citizenship" as "the right to vote and be voted for in the American Republic."

 Despite a series of amendments to the Constitution and other laws designed to protect and expand the right to vote to all Americans, there has never been a national right to vote.
 Nor has there ever been a national right to locally elected government, for that matter.
 These rights are granted to the states.
 In other words, they are rights which are achieved through statehood.
 Americans living in Alaska Territory, Hawaii, New Mexico Territory, Arizona Territory and earlier territories-turned-states (the overwhelming majority of the former territories which make up the 50 states) recognized this.
-Before statehood, the decisions of federally appointed officials stood, however necessary and compassionate or ill-informed and arbitrary.
+Before statehood, the decisions of federally appointed governors stood unchallenged, however necessary and compassionate or ill-informed and arbitrary.
 These Americans gained their full citizenship when they gained statehood.

 Alternatives to Statehood

-In the nearly 50 years since DC was granted limited Home Rule in 1973, establishing an elected District Council and mayor after a century of appointed officials -- but maintaining Congressional oversight and veto power over local legislation -- a variety of reforms have been proposed.
+In the nearly 50 years since DC was granted limited Home Rule in 1973, establishing an elected District Council and Mayor after a century of appointed officials -- but maintaining Congressional oversight and veto power over local laws -- a variety of reforms have been proposed.
 Along with Statehood, these have included:

 - a Constitutional amendment to grant the District two voting senators and one voting representative in the 1970s and 1980s;